typed-graphql-builder/documentation/docs/intro.md

 }
 ```

 That's it!
-Feel free to explore the generated API further
+Feel free to explore the generated API further.